chingc/demo-github-actions-script/README.md

 GitHub provides an action that lets you easily write javascript directly in your workflow.

-It is also an octokit/rest.js client.
+The action includes an object with the current workflow context and references to several other useful packages.
+It's also a pre-authenticated octokit/rest.js client.

 ## Overview